 The Bottom Line

-- Fascinating glimpse into Dublin's medieval past.
+- Fascinating glimpse into Dublin's (and Ireland's) past

 - Full-size reconstructions let you walk through Dublin in the middle ages.